jackwoodleigh/VisionTransformer/README.md

 | HAT (uses Swin)  | 27.97 / 0.8368 |
 | DRCT (uses Swin) | 28.06 / 0.8378 |

-Table showing models trained on image restoration using DIV2K+Flickr2K.
-Models were benchmarked using 4x image restoration with PSNR and SSIM scores.

 While DSWT does not yet match the performance of either Swin model, I am personally encouraged by the results being fairly close since this project is fairly new.
 It currently has 37.5% less attention calls than Swin because at a bare-minimum Swin needs two attention calls per blocks while DSWT requires an average of 1.25 attention calls in its current configuration.
 I am hopeful that in the future I’ll find a way to match or beat Swin's performance.